voisine/addressimo/README.md

 <a name="pr-anchor"/>
-**BIP0070 PaymentRequest** generation can use wallet addresses based on a *static wallet address* or a *[BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)* generated wallet address that is generated based on the logic previously explained. *[BIP0070 PaymentRequests](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki)* are created and signed on demand using the endpoint's configured private key (or configured signer plugin) and x509 cert.
+**BIP0070 PaymentRequest** generation can use wallet addresses based on a *static wallet address* or a *[BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)* wallet address that is generated based on the logic previously explained. *[BIP0070 PaymentRequests](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki)* are created and signed on demand using the endpoint's configured private key (or configured signer plugin) and x509 cert.

 <a name="bituri-anchor"/>
-The **Bitcoin URI** is defined in [BIP0021](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki), with extensions to it defined in [BIP0072](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki) made in order to support [BIP0070](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) PaymentRequests and later PaymentRequest extensions.
+The **Bitcoin URI** is defined in [BIP0021](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki), with extensions defined in [BIP0072](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki) in order to support [BIP0070](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) PaymentRequests and later PaymentRequest extensions.
  The Bitcoin URI was created *"to enable users to easily make payments by simply clicking links on webpages or scanning QR Codes".*